falc0nw1ng/Physics-Code/README.md

 # Physics-Code
-Code I did in physics
+Bits and pieces of things I did for physics